I tried to find the Ramones in Manhattan, but all I ended up doing was fixating on city streets.

 Forest Hills is nice.
 Leafy and green, it’s the kind of place any teenager would hate.
 It’s here I begin to get to them a little more.

 I’m no longer looking at the street but a mish-mash of affordable American housing.
 No two are alike.
 Any kind of unity is disrupted by unsightly yet economic renovations.
 As a further badge of identity, each is decorated with gaudy yard ornaments, proud hallmarks of the middle class.
 I hear wind rustling through the trees.
+An 85 Buick Regal if you are lucky.

 Clean, quiet and residential from the exterior, Forest Hills is threateningly sound.
 Any turmoil here would have to had come from the inside.
 And it did, the Ramones childhoods were marred with domestic violence, dysfunction, and drugs.
 It’s the stuff you hide, it happens behind closed doors.
 The green streets are quiet but there’s a silent scream.

 My own childhood is a succession of suburbs like these.
 Clean places with hidden secrets.
+Roger that lyrics.

 Daddy’s telling lies